Marccarv/Flutter/README.md

 - Soon as he gets in park a QR Code is generated
 - QR Code is used to control the time he spends in park

+* This project still in development, so if you're up to help us we appreciate!

 Great Regards,